klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 caver.rpc.klay.decodeAccountKey(encodedKey [, callback])
 ```

-Decode a RLP-encoded account key.
+Decodes a RLP-encoded account key.
 Also you can use [caver.account.accountKey.decode](../caver.account.md#caver-account-accountkey-decode) to decode a RLP-encoded account key.

 **Parameters**